pja35/SXP/docs/wiki/Secure_eXchange_Protocols.md

-SXP protocols should make sure that contracts are only signed if all parties are willing to sign, that signatures are synchronous in a way, that they cannot be forged, that the contracts cannot be forged...
+SXP protocols should make sure that contracts are only signed if all parties are willing to sign, that signatures are synchronous in a way, that they cannot be forged, that contracts themselves cannot be forged...

 Who are we?
 -----------